MikhailKravets/mkdocs_puml/README.md

 plugins:
     - plantuml:
         puml_url: https://www.plantuml.com/plantuml/
-        num_worker: 8
+        num_workers: 8
 ```

 Where
 * `puml_url` is URL to the plantuml service.
-* `num_worker` is max amount of concurrent workers that requests plantuml service.
+* `num_workers` is max amount of concurrent workers that requests plantuml service.

 Now, you can put your puml diagrams into your `.md` documentation.
 For example,